SansGuidon/bookmarks/README.md

 > News
 * [Itamar Turner-Trauring Blog](https://codewithoutrules.com/career/) - Get a better job ; articles about health & work life balance, programmer productivity, problem solving, etc.
 * [Simple Programmer](https://simpleprogrammer.com/) - Robert Whitcomb's Blog about soft skills + health & work-life balance for programmers
+* [The Knowledge Project](https://www.fs.blog/the-knowledge-project/) - [Podcast] Podcast by Shane Parrish to uncover frameworks YOU can use to learn more in less time, make better decisions, and live a happier and more meaningful life.

 > Learn
 * [Matt Might](http://matt.might.net/articles/work-life-balance/) - (2013) Tips for work-life balance